 captures meeting audio and sends it to speech-to-text software

-What to expect from open source Google Meet bots
+What to expect from open source Google Meet recording

-We’ve shared an open source Google Meet bot and a blog to walk you through how to build a Google Meet bot that demonstrates the caption-scraping approach and the tradeoffs involved, which can be useful as a reference for how these bots behave in practice.
+We’ve shared an open source Google Meet bot repo and a blog to walk you through how to build a Google Meet bot that demonstrates the caption-scraping approach and the tradeoffs involved.
+This can be useful as a reference for how these bots behave in practice.

 Final thoughts